ooexiaoo/onlinegarden/src/site/notes/The Pygmalion Effect.md

 1. The Pygmalion effect is a phenomenon in which higher beliefs lead to higher performance.
 2. The Pygmalion effect can be best understood by a circle.
-	1. Our beliefs about another person influence our actions towards that person.
+	- Our beliefs about another person influence our actions towards that person.
-	2. Now this action has an impact on others beliefs about themselves.
+	- This action has an impact on their beliefs about themselves.
-	3. As others believes change, it causes their actions to change.
+	- As their beliefs change, it causes their actions to change.
-	4. These actions again reinforce our beliefs about the other person.
-Which repeats the cycle.
+	- These actions again reinforce our beliefs about them, and the cycle repeats.

+I thought this is a fascinating thing to know.
+This led me to think about the book **"How to Win Friends and Influence People"**, in which *Dale Carnegie* talks about how it's important to praise and give your honest appreciation to people.
+How even giving a praise on their slightest improvements can change their behavior towards not only you but others as well.
+That made me think that we can create a positive Pygmalion effect when we try to.

+Here's one thing that I've realized as I've gotten older, we really don't get compliments on our efforts enough.
+We are just expected to do the work and make improvements because we that's just how it's supposed to be.
+So, following some of the advice from Dale doesn't seem like a bad proposition.

 ![Pasted image 20210819025203.png](/img/user/%F0%9F%9B%A2%EF%B8%8F%20Resources/%F0%9F%93%81%20Files/%F0%9F%93%B8Images/Pasted%20image%2020210819025203.png)